 History Of The San Juans

 Back in 1905, Theodore Roosevelt created the San Juan National Forest by proclamation on June 3, 1905, a great move that really benefited this region of Colorado.
-Since then these 3000 square miles of raw and wild beauty have been enjoyed by many people from around the world.
+Since then these 3000 square miles (1.8 million acres) of raw and wild beauty have been enjoyed by many people from around the world.
 The San Juan National Forest is also an important habitat for many creatures including foxes, bears, bighorn sheep and nearly 300 species of birds.

 Things to Doin the San Juan National Forest